cea-hpc/modules/doc/source/module.rst

  sub-command.
 It can also be restored with :subcmd:`restore` sub-command when ``__init__`` collection name is specified or when no collection name is specified and no *default* collection exists.

+ The content of the initial environment can be displayed with :subcmd:`saveshow` sub-command when ``__init__`` collection name is specified or when no collection name is specified and no *default* collection exists.

  .. only:: html